Images of Gen Urobuchi from natalie, Shōji Kawamori and Hiroyuki Yoshino from Animage Original vol. 1, and Mari Okada from CUT No. 285.

 Once the episode’s script is approved, the individual scriptwriter’s work on the episode ends, and the script is set for the next stage of the production process: storyboarding.
 But the writing process does not actually end here.
-I will be back in two weeks’ time to cover how the script continues to evolve through the rest of the production process.
+I will be back at some point to cover how the script continues to evolve through the rest of the production process.
 If you’ve found this post illuminative and helpful for understanding ‘anime writing’, then I hope you will join me again then.

 Roundtable featuring Aoki, Aniplex producer Atsuhiro Iwakami and producer Shizuka Kurosaki from the Aldnoah.Zero EXTRA DAY event pamphlet.↩

 Aldnoah.Zero actually started with Iwakami, who felt that Aoki and Urobuchi would be able to create an interesting mecha series together (much like Iwakami felt a magical girl show from Akiyuki Shinbo would be interesting (Madoka Magica)).
 Urobuchi would later leave the project in order to work on Kamen Rider Gaim, but the plot outline that he came up with remained largely intact, with a few minor changes.
 You can read more about it here.
 For Yuri!!!, although Yamamoto drove the project, it was TV Asahi who made the original request for “a sport series.”
 And that’s why the story is centered around the Grand Prix Series—TV Asahi has broadcast rights for this competition, whilst Fuji TV has the rights for the other major competitions and many ice shows in Japan.↩